microsoft/AcademicContent/Events and Hacks/Student Hacks/mood-detector-workshop/Steps/SaveTheResultsToADatabase.md

 # Save the face details to a database

 In the [previous step](./AnalyseThePhotoUsingAI.md) you analyzed the image for faces using AI, checking each face for emotion.
-In this step you will save the results of the analysis into a database.
+In this step you will create a Cosmos DB collection, and save the results of the analysis into this collection.

 ## Cosmos DB account